Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings-supported-languages.md

 ---
 title: "Supported Languages"
-description: A list of all the supported languages available in Docbits (DOC²).
+description: A list of all the supported languages available in DocBits (DOC²).
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Settings
   - Supported Languages
 ---